Miners' court

 A miners' court was a type of quasi-judicial court common in the American Old West that summoned a subset of the miners in a district when a dispute arose.

 Background

 It was made to retain order and decide punishments within mining communities.
 A presiding officer or judge was elected and a jury was selected.
 Other systems that were used included alcaldes and arbitration.
 In the event a decision was disputed, a mass meeting of the mining camp could be called to allow a dissatisfied party to plead his case and possibly get the decision reversed.
+This system generally was replicated throughout mining towns, but within different states, different systems existed.
+The work of mining, and its environment and conditions, were so different in different places, that the laws and customs of the miners had to vary even in adjoining districts."